Frequently Asked Questions

 What is the typical interview and admissions timeline for the Physician Assistant program?More

 Within two weeks of interviewing, a few candidates with the highest scores may receive an immediate offer to enter the program.
-However, to be fair to all interviewees, the class will only be filled after the interview season is completed (usually in late December to early January).
+However, to be fair to all interviewees, the class will only be filled after the interview season is completed.

 I meet your minimum requirements, but have not been invited for an interview.
 Why?More